 18. Ask What You Can Do Better Next Time

 If you receive a formal letter stating you were not selected for the position and you really want to work at this company in the future, inquire about ways you can improve your candidacy the next time around.

 That will likely get you further than asking questions about why you weren’t selected.
-Companies hesitate to respond to such questions because of liability concerns, hiring managers and recruiters said.
+Companies hesitate to respond to such questions because of liability concerns.

 There are exceptions, of course.